m7yash/SimpleLinearRegression/README.md

 # Simple Linear Regression
-Made this in 11th grade to solve AP Statistics homework problems.
+Made this in high school to solve AP Statistics homework problems.
 Both programs show all work in the output.

 ## How to Use
 - On this repository's main page, click 'Code' and then click 'Download ZIP'